Mhouiri/Saal-io-techTest/README.md

 </p>

 ## Feautures
-* List users.
+* List customer.
-* Display user information.
+* Display customers information.
 * Pagination.
-* Search as you type applied on your name.
+* Search as you type applied on the customer username.

 ## Built With